jolicode/JoliNotif/README.md

 The main class is `Notifier`.
 It should be instantiated with an array of `Driver`.
 The `Notifier` constructor will choose the best driver to use, according to which commands are available on your system.
-If no driver are supported, a `SystemNotSupportedException` will be thrown.

 In order to ease the use of JoliNotif, a `NotifierFactory` take care to create a `Notifier` with the right drivers according to your system.